bloom-works/discovery-playbook/sections/about-discovery-sprints.md

 <b>2.
 Remember your client and stakeholders are knowledgeable</b>

-Your client has likely been grappling with this problem space, possibly for years, and knows the lay of the land, what has been tried before, and who talks to who in the government agency.
-Be mindful of their expertise, learn from them, and push back respectfully as new data may surface.
+Your client has likely been grappling with this problem space, possibly for years.
+They know the lay of the land, what has been tried before, and who talks to who in the government agency.
+Be mindful of their expertise, learn from them, and know that they brought you in for a reason.
+Your job is to respectfully surface new data and overlooked perspectives, so you can use your combined knowledge to find a new way.

 <b>3.
 Don’t jump to a solution</b>